 The mural was removed from its setting, lined, cleaned and varnished in 1993-1994 and returned to the original site.

-The scene was reproduced in black and white on a plate measuring 10 3/4 inches in diameter, manufactured by American Decorators, Inc. of Trenton, NJ, prior to 1977.
+The painting was reproduced in black and white on a plate measuring 10 3/4 inches in diameter, manufactured by American Decorators, Inc. of Trenton, NJ, prior to 1977.

 1. Digital photography directly from artwork; 2.
 N. C. Wyeth in his studio, from an archival photo in the collection of the Brandywine River Museum Library, Edward J. S. Seal Collection; 3.
 N. C. Wyeth in his studio, photo by Edward J. S. Seal, Wyeth Family Archives